CanvasCredentials/split-tests/README.md

         Glob pattern to exclude test files.
 Make sure to single-quote as well.
   -help
         Show this help text
-  -junit
-        Use a JUnit XML report for test times -junit-path string
+  -junit-path string
         Path to a JUnit XML report (leave empty to read from stdin; use glob pattern to load multiple files) -split-index int